Filter by Category

 Our Classes

-Beginner Mixed Level Throwing
+Beginner Mixed Throwing

 Learn the basics of throwing or increase your skill--this 8 week course is the bedrock of our pottery community.
 Instructors will demostrate different forms and help students through the process of creating work, firing and glazing.
 Additionally, we work with students to learn and improve handbuilding skills.
 We are a rare student-centered studio that focuses on cone 9-10 firings.